The Anatomy of A Landing Page – Do This to Get Leads or You’re Doing it Wrong.

 We as consumers are not as street-smart and savvy shoppers as we’d like to think we are— and understanding this has always had hugely profitable implications for advertising, marketing, sales, and branding.

 We’re predictable.
-Modern online users almost universally follow a standard process when they make their purchases or contacting decisions online.
+Modern online users almost universally follow a standard process when they make their purchases or contact decisions online.

 “People buy on emotion and justify with logic.” – Zig Ziglar